hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 Parameter           | Description
 --------------------|------------
-`filter[versioned]` | **Optional.** Allows filtering policy sets based on whether they are versioned (VCS or API), or manually updated.
+`filter[versioned]` | **Optional.** Allows filtering policy sets based on whether they are versioned (VCS-managed or API-managed), or use individual policy relationships.
 Accepts a boolean true/false value.
+A `true` value returns versioned sets, and a `false` value returns sets with individual policy relationships.
 If omitted, all policy sets are returned.
 `include`           | **Optional.** Allows including related resource data.
 Value must be a comma-separated list containing one or more of `workspaces`, `policies`, `newest_version`, or `current_version`.
 See the [relationships section](#relationships) for details.
 `page[number]`      | **Optional.** If omitted, the endpoint will return the first page.
 `page[size]`        | **Optional.** If omitted, the endpoint will return 20 policy sets per page.